gnowoel/exphbs/README.md

 This comment line can be put anywhere in the template file, but it's conventional to put it on top to make it stand out.

-The layout specifed with a comment has higher precedence.
+The layout specified with a comment has higher precedence.
 If we also set a layout with a render option, the one in the comment will be used.

 ### Nested layouts